 A student must be officially registered for all courses through the Registrar's Office to receive credit for coursework taken during a particular term.
 The student is responsible for complying with this regulation.
 Registration procedures are listed in the schedule of classes, which is available from the Registrar's Office before the beginning of each term and online at www.aubg.empower-xl.com.
-Students taking overloads are subject to overload fees (see p.
-19 of this catalog).
+Students taking overloads are subject to overload fees (see "Other Fees and Deposits" at p.
+XXX of this catalog).